MikeOuroumis/knowar-open/README.md

 npm run update-local-url
 ```

+Please note that every time you change your Wi-Fi connection, you will need to
+run this script again to update the IP address.

 ### Fallback Option if "npm run update-local-url" Doesn't Work

 First, find your system's IP address since `localhost` can't connect your phone